About The Free Enterprise Project

 FEP files shareholder resolutions, engages corporate CEOs and board members, submits public comments, engages state and federal leaders, crafts legislation, files lawsuits and directs media campaigns to push corporations to respect their fiduciary obligations and to stay out of political and social engineering.

-DIRECTOR, MEDIA RELATIONS
+MEDIA RELATIONS SPECIALIST

 DAN FAORO